UniversalDependencies/UD_Slovenian-SSJ/README.txt

 http://universaldependencies.github.io/docs/sl/overview/introduction.html

+# Summary

+The Slovenian UD Treebank is a rule-based conversion of the ssj500k treebank, the largest collection of manually syntactically annotated data in Slovenian, originally annotated in the JOS annotation scheme.

+# Introduction

 Original Treebank
 The Slovenian UD Treebank (Dobrovoljc et al. 2017) is based on the ssj500k treebank (Krek et al. 2015), a balanced collection of sampled texts from the FidaPLUS reference